 Honestly, there isn’t much that doesn’t pair well with smoked poultry.
 For a simple meal, add a green salad or your favorite roasted vegetables.

-Whole Smoked Chicken Recipe FAQ
+Smoked Whole Chicken Recipe FAQ

-A wet brine is exactly as it sounds: salt and water is mixed together and used as a soak for the meat.
+A wet brine is exactly as it sounds: salt and water are mixed together and used as a soak for the meat.
 Some people like to use broth or stock for the liquid, but salt is really the most important ingredient.

-This smoked chicken recipe calls for a dry brine, which simply means coating the poultry with salt and other spices.
+This smoked whole chicken recipe calls for a dry brine, which simply means coating the poultry with salt and other spices.
 It’s refrigerated with this rub overnight to help lock in both the flavor and juices, giving you perfect results when cooked.

 For flavor!
 This way, the spices are in direct contact with the meat, and the skin acts as a barrier to hold it all on.